Red Light Green Light Method for Solving Large Markov Chains: The RLGL algorithm

 and we denote $\hat \pi_t = (\hat \pi_{t,1}, \hat \pi_{t,2},\ldots,\hat \pi_{t,N})$.

 Note that $\hat \pi_{t,i}$ can be negative or greater than one, so, in general, $\hat \pi_{t,i}$ is {\it not} a probability measure, even though $\hat \pi_{t}{\bf 1} =1$ provided that $H_{t} {\bf 1}\ne 0$.
 Furthermore, $H_{t} {\bf 1}$ can be zero, in which case we restart the algorithm and/or change the choices of $G_t$.
-In our numerical experiments this hardly happened.
+In our numerical experiments, on realistic examples, this did not happen, but we present a counterexample where it may occur depending on the green light scheduling.
 We will discuss this in more detail in Section~\ref{sec:exp_convergence}.

-The algorithm stops when convergence occurs: $||\hat \pi_{t}-\hat \pi_{t-1}||_1<\varepsilon$ for some desired $\varepsilon>0$.
-It is easy to show, along the same lines as in~\cite{Abiteboul2003OPIC,Litvak2008Performance} that $\hat \pi$ converges to $\pi^*$ as $n\to\infty$.
+The algorithm stops when convergence occurs: $||\hat \pi_{t}-\hat \pi_{t}P||_1<\varepsilon$ for some desired $\varepsilon>0$.
 In the next Section~\ref{ssec:math_RLGL} we will explain why convergence occurs and how this leads to the idea behind the RLGL algorithm.

 We close this section by a formal summary of the RLGL algorithm.
 Let $I$ denote the identity matrix, and let $I(G_t)$ be the identity matrix on $G_t$ and zero elsewhere, so $I(G_t)_{ii}=1$ when $i\in G_t$, and $I(G_t)_{ij}=0$ otherwise.
 Then the RLGL algorithm computes $M_t$, $C_t$ and $H_t$ recursively as follows: